cremerlab/density_maintenance/code/processing/mass_spectrometry/2024-05-26_r1/README.md

 reason: Experiment in progress
 ---

-# 2024-05-23 MS Sample Preparation for ppGpp Perturbations
+# 2024-05-26 MS Sample Preparation for LacZ, RelA OE
-This experiment was run to gather samples for total proteome quantification of *E. coli* grown in glucose media under various ppGpp perturbations.
-As part of the sample preparation, growth rates, total RNA, total protein, and cell size measurements were acquired.
+This experiment was run to gather samples for total proteome quantification of *E. coli* grown in glucose medium overexpressing either lacZ or RelA.
+We grew a replacement replicate for pRelA + 2ng/mL dox (labeled as rep. 2) and added a new lacZ inducer conc.

 ## Materials & Equipment